William W. Knight (publisher)

-William W. Knight (February 8, 1909 – February 19, 1981) was an American lawyer, politician, and newspaper publisher.
+William Wesley Knight (February 8, 1909 – February 19, 1981) was an American lawyer, politician, and newspaper publisher.
 He lived, worked in, and raised a family with his wife, Lota Hatfield Knight, in Portland, Oregon.
 Their son, Phil Knight, a high school and college athlete, went on to co-found Nike.

 Life and career

 Commonly known as Bill, Knight was born on February 8, 1909, in Winnebago, Minnesota, to Fred A. Knight and Edith M. Knight, but grew up in Roseburg, Oregon.

-Knight received his J.D. from the University of Oregon School of Law in 1932.
+Knight received his law degree from the University of Oregon School of Law in 1932.

 In 1935, he was elected as a Republican to the Oregon House of Representatives from Douglas County, Oregon; Knight was 26.
 He served one term.
 "He also served as a Douglas County deputy district attorney under Guy Cordon, who later was a U.S. Senator."
 In 1939, Knight and his family moved to Portland, where he became "legal counsel for the Industrial Relations Association of Oregon."

 Knight's 18-year tenure as publisher of The Oregon Journal began in February 1953, with the sudden death of then-publisher Philip L. Jackson from a heart-attack.
 Along with the newspaper came responsibility for managing the company's radio stations, including KPOJ AM & FM.

 In 1959, the Journal and Portland's other newspaper, The Oregonian, were struck by a labor dispute over working conditions.
 The strike continued for several years, with US Senator Wayne Morse calling for mediation.

 Knight retired in December 1971, at age 62.